Search Results :

 • You will see an WSO2 SSO login button there.
 Once you click the login button, you will be able to test the WSO2 Single Sign-On (SSO).

-• WSO2 Single Sign-on (SSO) - WordPress create-newclient login button setting
+• WSO2 Single Sign-On (SSO) - WSO2 Authentication with OpenID Connect - create-newclient login button setting

 Additional Resources